James Mackay, 1st Earl of Inchcape: Later career

+Mackay was Chairman of the UK Chamber of Shipping for 1903.

 In 1907 Mackay was re-appointed as a member of the Council of India for a further period of five years.

 Mackay was largely responsible for solving India's currency problems and for the adoption of the Gold Standard; he was made a baron by King George V for his services to industry and nation in 1911.
 Mackay later served as Vice-President of the Suez Canal Company, Chairman of the Peninsular and Oriental Steam Navigation Company ("P&O") and a Director of the Anglo-Persian Oil Company and the National Provincial Bank.

 Mackay was appointed a Companion of the Order of the Indian Empire (CIE) in 1891, a Knight Commander of the Order of the Indian Empire (KCIE) in 1894, a Knight Grand Cross of the Order of St Michael and St George (GCMG) in 1902 and a Knight Commander of the Order of the Star of India (KCSI) in 1910.
 In 1911 he was raised to the peerage as Baron Inchcape, of Strathnaver in the County of Sutherland.
 He chose the title to commemorate the Inchcape Rock, which lies off Arbroath, and Strathnaver in Scotland.
 In 1924 he was made a Knight Grand Commander of the Order of the Star of India (GCSI) and created Viscount Inchcape, of Strathnaver in the County of Sutherland.
 In 1929 he was further honoured when he was made Viscount Glenapp, of Strathnaver in the County of Sutherland, and Earl of Inchcape.